melonmanchan/Reporty/README.md

 # Reporty
-Command line tool for interacting with Reportronic
+Command line tool for logging work with the Reportronic project management software

 ## INSTALLATION
 ```